(for veterinary information only)

 The autonomic nervous system is divided into the “sympathetic” and the “parasympathetic” portions.
 The easiest way to think of these divisions is that the parasympathetic system maintains the “status quo” of the body while the sympathetic system initiates changes that are adaptive in times of stress (the so-called “fight of flight” response.)

 The sympathetic nervous system is where phenylpropanolamine acts as a stimulant promoting the “fight or flight” reflexes within the body.
 This means that phenylpropanolamine has many effects and thus many uses in the treatment of disease.
-Its relative safety has made it a common over-the-counter remedy once upon a time.
-For example, one of the effects of phenylpropanolamine is a decrease in appetite which makes for an effective diet aid.
-Phenylpropanolamine is also a potent decongestant and was once a common cold remedy ingredient.
-In veterinary medicine, though, it is used almost exclusively for the control of urinary incontinence in the female dog; phenylpropanolamine is able to increase sphincter tone in the urethra thus curtailing inadvertant urine leakage.
+Its relative safety and efficacy made it a common over-the-counter decongestant for human use once upon a time while its appetite suppression side effect lead to its wide employment as a human dieting/weight loss aid.

-Phenylpropanolamine was once available in numerous forms on the shelves of every drug store but two problems have changed that.
+It was accessible in numerous forms on the shelves of every drug store in America but two problems changed all that.
 The first problem is that this drug was found to cause an increase in the incidence of strokes and cerebral hemorrhage in people age 18-49.
 The second problem is that phenylpropanolamine can be used in the illegal production of methamphetamine.
-The drug was withdrawn from the human market and restrictions have been placed on quantities of the veterinary product that can be ordered at one time.
-Fortunately for dogs, phenylpropanolamine is a generally safe drug for dogs and has been a great boon in the treatment of urinary incontinence.
+The drug was withdrawn from the human market and restrictions have been placed on quantities of the veterinary product that can be ordered.
+In some states it is considered a controlled substance.

 HOW THIS MEDICATION IS USED